 3. Can I use coupons for any size or item?

 Most coupons have size restrictions listed on them.
 If the coupon excludes sizes, such as trial or travel, we can’t use them on those sized products.

 Did you know trying to use a coupon for an item that doesn’t really qualify is a type of fraud similar to shoplifting?
 If a coupon is for a 4-ounce size of toothpaste and we try to use it on a 3.5-ounce size, or if the coupon states “Suave body wash,” but we try to use it on Suave shampoo, we’re using the coupon incorrectly or even illegally.

 Most of the time the coupon will get kicked out at the register anyway, or smart cashiers will read them to make sure they’re applied to the correct products, but just in case, it’s up to us to double-check our coupons.

 4. How many items are okay to buy with coupons?

 Stores typically limit the number of coupons that we use to prevent shelf clearing.
 There’s nothing more disappointing than going to a store specifically for an item and finding the shelf empty.
 When there’s a high-value coupon, be aware that shelves will clear quickly.

 Most stores limit the number of coupons that can be doubled, used in one transaction, or the number of coupons per item.
 One manufacturer coupon and one store coupon per item is a common rule to help prevent shelf clearing.

 5. Can I photocopy coupons?

 It’s illegal to make copies of coupons.
-According to the law, this is considered counterfeiting and can be prosecuted.
-It’s better to have a friend or family member print the coupon you need or you can simply buy extra papers.
+This is considered counterfeiting, and couponers can be prosecuted for doing it.
+It’s better to have a friend or family member print extra coupons, or simply buy extra papers.